predicated-dev/cpp-semver/README.md

 ### Will this ever become open-source?

-The intention is to open-source the project once it’s more polished, with a license to be determined.
+This project needs to be more polished, with a license to be determined.

 ### Can I use it in my project?